ipozdeev/it-skills-for-research/collaboration-tools.md

 ## exercises
+1. Re-do the toy example of a two-person workflow (possibly extending it to three or more people);
 1. Create a slack group and invite your collaborators;
 2. Install an app to create polls and the Zoom app;
 3. Create an invitation to join a Zoom meeting;